About the lodge

 Pets and smoking

-The lodge, cabins and grounds are a no-smoking zone.
+The lodge, cabins and entire grounds are no-smoking zones.
 Pets are not allowed.